 Here is one memory of becoming connected with and the baptism of a lady by the name of Cheryl Cloete.
 When we knocked on her door and introduced ourselves as missionaries she said, “Oh, you belong to The Book of Mormon.”
-She had been given a copy of book before, had read it, had enjoyed it, but didn’t know what else to do.
+She had been given a copy of book before, had read it, had enjoyed it, but didn’t know what else to do besides that.
 Well, we were, of course, willing to tell her what she could do next.
 She chose to be baptized.
 It wasn’t a quick process.
 There were some truths to ponder and accept, and some life changes to be made.
 The day before her baptism, the missionaries in our group went to the church to go through a “dry run” so she would know what to expect.
 While going through the motion of baptism, my companion tipped her back and her head struck the faucet that fills the font.
 No blood, but painful and a tender bump.
 The next morning she joked about bringing a helmet to the service, but decided that might not be appropriate.

 Missionaries do not convert people to the gospel of Jesus Christ.
 God, through the Holy Ghost, does the converting.
-Missionaries are just there to share, to teach truth, to do things to invite the Holy Ghost to touch hearts, and strive to teach individuals what they can do on their own to invite the Holy Ghost into their lives.
-Tommy and Ilze Rothmann were and amazing, young couple.
+Missionaries are just there to share, to testify, to teach truth, to do things to invite the Holy Ghost to touch hearts, and strive to teach individuals what they can do on their own to invite the Holy Ghost into their lives.
+Tommy and Ilze Rothmann were an amazing, young couple.
 They enjoyed our meetings.
 They were spiritual and religious individuals.
 But, Tommy just wasn’t sure if changing religions was for them.
 We had several visits with them, and it was about getting to the point that if they didn’t choose to do more that we needed to move on as missionaries.
-One evening we were scheduled to share another lesson with them.
-Tommy said to us that he enjoyed our visits, but he would need to see a miracle, some kind of manifestation for him to change religions.
+One evening, we were scheduled to share another lesson with them.
+Tommy said to us that he enjoyed our visits, but he would need to see a miracle, some kind of manifestation, for him to change religions.
 Instead of sharing the lesson we had prepared we felt impressed to watch a movie called “What is Real.”
 Near the end of the movie music is playing, and the Saviors face appears on the screen, the lyrics say, “And when we see His face, what peace and joy we’ll feel.
-At the glory of Him, our hearts burn with in…” The movie concluded and we sat their in silence as the influence of the Holy Ghost was nearly palpable in the room.
+At the glory of Him, our hearts burn with in…” The movie concluded and we sat their in silence as the influence of the Holy Ghost was palpable in the room.
 Tommy exclaimed, “Wow!”
 He got up, and rewound the movie to a bit before that picture came on…He watched it again.
 He began to cry.
 He said never before had he felt such a powerful yet peaceful feeling as he did in those moments when the Saviors face appeared.
 He recognized it as his miracle.
 He and his wife Ilze decided to be baptized shortly there after.
 Even now, twenty years later, as I type this story…my eyes well up with tears at the sweet, powerful memory of those moments with Tommy and Ilze.

 Swaziland is an independent kingdom within the geography of South Africa.
 We had missionaries serving there.
 I had the opportunity to go into the country twice.
-Many, many families lived in make shift huts with one water faucet and bathroom area per about 10 to 20 families.
+Many, many families lived in make shift huts with one water faucet and bathroom area per about 10 to 20 individuals.
 Most were very poor.
 The prince who ruled the country chose a new bride to add to his collection each year during a ceremony called the reed dance.
 Missionaries tried to encourage young girls not to participate because part of it involved dancing topless.

 This is not about South Africa food, but one Christmas I received a memorable care package from Dad and Mom.
-Mind you, a box to a month or two on a boat to get to the country the affordable way.
+Mind you, a box took a month or two on a boat to get to the country the affordable way.
 In October, she had gone to an LDS Church cannery and had canned homemade Christmas cookies: sugar cookies, no baked cookies, etc. When I opened the cans they tasted as if they had just been made.
 It was challenging, but I did the Christ like thing and shared them with my companion.

-Michael and Audrey Koerber were very active in the branch before I and Elder Brandon Lewis were there.
+Michael and Audrey Koerber were very active in the Witbank branch (my last area) before I and Elder Brandon Lewis were there.
 They were hosting branch activities at their house.
 Michael, at times, played the piano for priesthood.
 They loved the fellowship they felt with the members.
 They just had not had that witness that The Book of Mormon was true, that Joseph Smith was a prophet, and this was Jesus Christ’s restored church.

 The Lord inspires the mission president as to which two missionaries should be companions.
 The opportunities for growth within each missionary can be the reason, the ability to touch lives in unique ways can be the reason.
 It was the bold and direct approach of Elder Lewis that made the connection for Michael Koerber.
 It was my quiet, reserved demeanor that connected with Audrey.
 The pivotal moment for their conversion took place on a family vacation.
 Michael had taken The Book of Mormon with him and was reading it by the seashore, and the Holy Ghost touched his heart.
 He knew it was true, and he knew he had to act.
 It wasn’t the many missionary lessons that had done it.
 It wasn’t sitting in church hearing.
 It was when he was alone on that beach that the Spirit impacted his heart.
 The Sunday before I left the mission field they were baptized in their swimming pool.

-Because of the political climate of the country, most of the missionary work was among the Caucasian population when I arrived.
+Because of the political climate of the country, most of the missionary work was among the European-descendant population when I arrived.
 While there, Nelson Mandela was released from his 27 years in prison, and there was a cultural shift to the official abandonment of government supported apartheid.
-This allowed for more work to begin in the native populated black areas of the country.
+This allowed for more work to begin in the native-African populated black areas of the country.
 (Blacks were required by law to live in separate cities from the whites.)
-In my last where I served, Witbank, were only two adult black male priesthood holders.
+In the last where I served, Witbank, were only two adult black male priesthood holders.
 (By the way, Witbank can’t be found on a map any longer.
 The name was changed in 2006.
 Witbank was an Afrikaans word for the area.
 The name was changed to Emalahleni which is from an African Tribal language.)
 I and Elder Lewis had the opportunity to teach and baptize the first black sister.
 By the time I left we were baptizing every week.
 Most were adult, black males in their late teens or early twenties.

 This chapter seems like an appropriate place to include my testimony about the spiritual side of life.
-I know their is a heaven, a realm of existence of finer matter that what we mortals can experience with our senses.
+I know their is a heaven, a realm of existence of finer matter than what we mortals can experience with our senses.
 A realm that is also outside our realm of current understanding of physics.
 I know there is a Father in Heaven.
 I know that the man called Jesus of Nazareth was the Son of God.
 He lived, He died, and He lives today as a glorified resurrected being.
 He will return to earth again as a glorified being to claim what he created under the direction of His Father.
 God is a title of a being who has learned to live in harmony with celestial law.
 Through the atonement of Jesus the Christ all can overcome the effects of selfish sin and return to live with God.